- Federal Center of Brain Research and Neurotechnologies, Russia

 We will discuss the current state of Telestroke (international) programs, highlighting the successes, and elucidating the remaining barriers and future growth needs in the field.
 Clinical cases will be presented to illustrate the new neuroimaging techniques in the field (“RAPID” software brain mapping), and endovascular technical advances (stent-retrievers).
 Emerging acute stroke therapies, including new thrombolytics being tested, will be discussed.
 Patient clinical outcomes will be explored in terms of financial, humanistic and societal savings.

-Nina J. Solenski, M.D., FAHA is an internationally recognized vascular neurologist with over 25 years of cerebrovascular clinical and research experience.
+Dr. Nina J. Solenski, M.D., FAHA is an internationally recognized vascular neurologist with over 25 years of cerebrovascular clinical and research experience.
 She completed her medical training at Jefferson Medical College, Philadelphia, PA, and medical and neurology residency training at Dartmouth University, NH and at the University of Virginia (UVA), VA.
 She completed her Cerebrovascular Fellowship training at the University of Virginia, and was awarded a NIH K08 stroke research grant.
-Dr. Solenski is ABPN board certified in General Neurology and Vascular Neurology.
+She is ABPN board certified in General Neurology and Vascular Neurology.
 She has been practicing since 1993, specializing in development of telestroke and teleneurology programs, stroke in the young patient, and supporting first generation college students interested in the medical field.
 She has been involved in over 60 clinical stroke research trials over the years.
 Current projects include developing a national stroke system of care in the Dominican Republic, implementing a state-wide “ECHO” Stroke program to educate primary care physicians on primary and secondary care of stroke patients.
 She recently was selected for the prestigious American Academy of Neurology “Women in Neurology Leadership” and has served both as the Chair of the UVA Faculty Senate and as faculty representative on the University of Virginia’s corporate Board of Visitors.

 - The Scripps Research Institute and Protego Biopharma, USA